Azure/azure-powershell/src/MonitoringSolutions/docs/Az.MonitoringSolutions.md

 Deletes the solution in the subscription.

 ### [Update-AzMonitorLogAnalyticsSolution](Update-AzMonitorLogAnalyticsSolution.md)
-Patch a Solution.
-Only updating tags supported.
+Update the tags of a solution.